bartshin/pong/README.md

 ## Classic Pong game with Three js
 - Thank you  Bruno Simon for Three JS jounrney!
+- Compitable with Google Chrome maybe some issue with other brower
 - Default page https://bartshin.github.io/pong/ is 1 on 1 game
 - you can add #tournament+numberOfPlayers for tournarment play e.g. https://bartshin.github.io/pong/#tournament4  (and refresh if not work in Chrome)
 - started from subject in 42 School and this is only game play part which is my own code